* March Only! Free Saint Patrick Ebook Here.

 The Advent season has its Advent prayers, Advent wreath and the Advent candles; yet what is the Roman Catholic Advent Season?
 Do you have favorite Advent crafts for children?
 See the our visitors have submitted for the Advent season or see our Printable Advent Calendar.
 Remember to check our free Christmas coloring pages early enough to color and mail them to family and friends.
 Same with our free printable Christmas cards.

-The first Holy Day of Obligation on the Catholic liturgical calendar venerates Mary's privileged Conception, December 8 and it is the United States of America patron feast.
-Use our Catholic Holy Days Of Obligation coloring pages to help celebrate the Holy Days throughout the years.
+The first Holy Day of Obligation on the Catholic liturgical calendar venerates Mary's privileged Immaculate Conception, December 8 and it is the United States of America patron feast.
+Use our Catholic Holy Days Of Obligation coloring pages to help celebrate the Holy Days of Obligation throughout the years.

 Christmas is the second Holy Day of Obligation on the Catholic liturgical calendar and it venerates Jesus' birth, which is also the reason for the third Joyful Mystery of the Rosary, the Nativity.
 Share your favorite Catholic Christmas traditions (Christmas in Mexico, Christmas in Italy, Christmas in Germany, Irish Christmas - all are welcome).
 You might enjoy our Christmas coloring pages, Christmas tree coloring pages, decorating ideas, and printable Catholic Christmas cards.